Support Us Button Widget

 The Palace Theatre | Photo by Lakeland Public Library

-One month into 2020, and we were feeling a little nostalgic.
-So we rounded up several historic theatres to celebrate right here in Polk County that have given us those exact experiences and more.
+We’re feeling nostalgic, so we’ve rounded up several historic theaters in Polk County that have given us those exact experiences and more.

 Electric Theatre

-In 1907, R.M.
-Marler opened the Electric Theater, Lakeland’s first movie house.
-Though the silent film era was in full swing in the days of the Electric, watching a movie wasn’t always a pleasant experience.
-The theater smelled of banana oil that was used to fix the film when it broke in the projector.
+During the silent film era, R.M.
+Marler opened Lakeland’s first movie house on Pine Street in 1907.
+But watching a movie wasn’t always a pleasant experience.
+The theater smelled of banana oil, which was used to repair the film when it broke in the projector.
+Fun fact: The name “Electric” was later changed to “Edison” in the silent film era.

 Screen Shot 2020-01-28 at 9.11.11 PM